 Hard Hunk-O-Man Hot Process Soap Recipe (Pine & Peppermint Will Make You Swoon)

-Friends, here is just one reason why I love you: Your questions and comments made me realize it was time to break out of that rut and do some different things with my soap making!
+But, Friend, here is another reason why I love you: Your questions and comments made me realize it was time to break out of that rut and do some different things with my soap making!
 This past month or so has been devoted to new soaps!
 I developed this hot process recipe to create a hard, conditioning bar that is still highly cleansing with a good lather.

 **One thing about Peppermint: It's cooling and refreshing.
 The Pine is uplifting and clarifying.
 It's a great combination!